aleos-dev/currency-converter/README.md

 Each filter ensures the incoming request data is correctly formatted and validated before it is processed by the servlets.
 They are registered using web.xml, as @WebFilter cannot guarantee the order.

+### Deployment
+`Docker simplifies running parts of my application, and I appreciate its convenience.
+This enthusiasm led me to package my application into Docker Hub.
+Afterwards, I pulled the images onto my server and ran Docker Compose.
+Initially, everything seemed fine, but over time, the server began to experience issues and eventually hung, necessitating a reboot.
+After investigating, I discovered that the 1 GB of RAM on my server was insufficient for Docker, as it operates heavily in memory.`

+`Consequently, I reverted to using my previously operational Apache server, which was running WordPress.
+Unsure how to serve a WAR file on Apache, I decided to run Tomcat in the background.
+I then configured Apache to handle only the frontend, directing it to localhost.
+I also set up Apache to proxy requests to the backend via SSL certificates, sparing me from configuring SSL on Tomcat.
+Lastly, I exposed the backend on port 9091, but I am aware it’s not secure to access it directly outside of the frontend setup.`

+Note:
+`Upon revisiting the issues with Docker's abundant resource consumption, I discovered that MySQL, which supports the WordPress site (containing about 10KB of content), was consuming approximately 400MB of RAM.
+This excessive usage was due to a feature known as the "Performance Schema," which provides detailed runtime diagnostics.
+Considering that my WordPress is a minimal setup for personal use, I disabled this feature.
+I achieved this by setting performance_schema = 0 in the /etc/mysql/mysql.conf.d/mysqld.conf file.
+After this adjustment, the memory consumption dropped by more than half.`

 # Exchange Rates API

 This API allows you to interact with exchange rates and currencies.
 Below are the available endpoints and their usage.